Aquafina-water-bottle/jp-mining-note/docs/docs/customcss.md

 ---

-# Hiding The First Line of a Definition
+# Hiding the first line of a definition

 The first line of the definition has various elements that can be hidden with CSS.